wachin/Linux-WachiManuales/Qt/Crear deb.md

 Assuming you have already setup the debian directory in the source code,

 Copy the source directory (where the .pro file is) to your Home directory and rename it to yourProjectName_projectVersion.

 Open a terminal and execute cd yourProjectName_projectVersion.

 Para mi es así:

     dh_make -s -c gpl -e wachin.id@gmail.com --createorig

 pero si el programa no está en <package>-<version> se puede así:

     dh_make -s -c gpl -e wachin.id@gmail.com --createorig -p vnote_3.13.1

+otro ejemplo:

+    dh_make -s -c gpl -e wachin.id@gmail.com --createorig -p ffmulticonverter-1.8.1

 Finally, execute

     dpkg-buildpackage

+o:

+    dpkg-buildpackage -rfakeroot

 .
 You may get something like error exit status 255, if so, check that the tar.xs file in you Home folder matches the file requested by dpkg-buildpackage (check the last lines of the output of dpkg-buildpackage to find out what file wants).

 If you seek an easier and faster way, you can use Debreate (I did not test it, so I cannot assure you that it will work).